MyckaellS/Sales-Overview-Dashboard/README.md

-# Sales-Overview-Dashboard
+# Sales Overview Dashboard

 ## Objective

-The Cafe Sales Cleanup project aimed to create a useable data for practical use.
-The primary focus was to fill in missing values as accurately as possible.
-This experience was designed to widen my knowledge in different ways to accomplish the dame task.
+The Sales Overview Dashboard project aimed to create an interactive dashboard that provides simple yet effective information through a clean medium.
+The primary focus was to minimize clutter while maintaining effectiveness.
+This experience was designed to explore the capabilities of Tableau.

 ### Skills Learned

-- Ability to identify different types of missing data.
+- Connect and prepare data.
-- Different techniques to impute data.
+- Utililze proper vizualtion to accurately represent data.
-- Data cleaning tools in excel.
+- Effective dashboard design and interactivity.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc